 The final major accusation wagered against the GTRC and its classification as a truth commission was that it did not occur at a time of political or regime change.
-The commissioners here argue that the community in Greensboro and, in truth, black Americans in the US had been calling for change throughout history and had been ignored time and time again by their government.
-For Greensboro, this is evident in the acquittals of Klansmen and Nazis, media portraval of the massacre, the City Council's opposition to the GTRC and their efforts to delegitimise the GTRC.
-198 The commissioners use this framing to note that there have been calls for social and political change since 3 November 1979. and that since then, they have gone unanswered.
+The Commissioners here argue that the community in Greensboro and, in truth, Black Americans in the US had been calling for change throughout history and had been ignored time and time again by their government.
+For Greensboro, this is evident in the acquittals of Klansmen and Nazis, media portrayal of the massacre, the City Council's opposition to the GTRC, their efforts to delegitimize the GTRC (GTRC Mandate, 2006).
+The Commissioners use this framing to note that there have been calls for social and political change since November 3rd, 1979 and that since then, they have gone unanswered.
 Finally, the accusation of bias claimed that since the GTRC was called for by the victims, the process would be illegitimate and biased.
-However, victims have 'without fail been the moving force behind truth-seeking initiatives', and via the selection process established by the GTCRP, the commissioners reflected a wide range of the Greensboro community and the US generally.
-199
+However, victims have "without fail been the moving force behind truth-seeking initiatives," and via the selection process established by the GTCRP, the Commissioners reflected a wide range of the Greensboro community and the US generally (GTRC Mandate, 2006, p.
+14).

-Despite these criticisms, the commissioners place themselves under the umbrella of truth commissions, and the GTRC has been accepted as such.
-In an interview with a Greensboro survivor, Hayner even states that 'many countries are holding truth commissions organized by governments and non-governmental organizations (...)
-A nation, or a community within a nation, needs to reflect, to come to terms with specific incidents or patterns of injustice'.200 The GTRC is a notable example of truth-seeking in the US and has several features that go on to characterise most truth processes in the US thereafter.
+Despite these criticisms, the Commissioners place themselves under the umbrella of truth commissions, and the GTRC has been accepted as such.
+In an interview with a Greensboro survivor, Hayner even states that "many countries are holding truth commissions organized by governments and non-governmental organizations...
+A nation, or a community within a nation, needs to reflect, to come to terms with specific incidents or patterns of injustice" (Bermanzohn, 2003, p.
+370).
+The GTRC is a notable example of truth-seeking in the US and has several features that go on to characterize most truth processes in the US thereafter.
 As Beitler states:

-It operated independently of government authority; it developed through grassroots means and community-based partnerships; it received support from NGOs (such as the ICTI) and philanthropic organizations (such as the Andrus Family Fund); and it drew upon the rich rhetorical resources of past truth commissions.201
+"It operated independently of government authority; it developed through grassroots means and community-based partnerships; it received support from NGOs (such as the ICTJ) and philanthropic organizations (such as the Andrus Family Fund); and it drew upon the rich rhetorical resources of past truth commissions."
+(Beitler, 2013, p.
+130).